Well, we’ve have been told for years to eat Five a Day. I’m sure everyone is familiar with that phrase.

-In the early noughties I decided to change my diet and deal with the issue I had with almost constant heartburn.
-At the time the latest advice to maintain optimum health was to eat 5 portions of fruit and veg per day, and I thought OK I'll start there and major on veg as I don't like fruit.
+So, in the early noughties I decided to change my diet and deal with the almost constant heartburn I was experiencing.
+I checked out the advice to maintain optimum health, and it was to eat 5 portions of fruit and veg per day.
+I thought OK, I'll start there and major on veg as I’m not really keen on fruit.

-I bought some scales and began weighing my veg every day, oh boy five 80 gram portions of veg a day is a huge amount and very difficult to manage so I began to look a little deeper into what is supposed to be in the '5 a day' that benefits our health.
+I bought some scales and began weighing my veg every day, oh boy five 80 gram portions of veg a day is a massive amount, no way I could eat that much in day unless I didn’t eat anything else.
+So, I began to look a little deeper into what is supposed to be in the '5 a day' that benefits our health.

 Food composition data

-I came across the food composition data which is the analysis of the nutrients in all foods, and to my delight found out that I could substitute ingredients I didn't like for ones I did and get the same if not more benefits.
-Two particular ingredients I adore are nuts and potatoes and yet these two ingredients are not included in the 5 a day advice, so what to do?
+Anyway, I came across food composition data, which is the analysis of the nutrients in all foods, and to my delight found out that I could substitute ingredients I didn't like for ones I did and get the same if not more benefits.
+Cool, but I noticed that two particular ingredients I adore, nuts and potatoes are not included in the 5 a day advice, so what should I do?

 The 5 portions of fruit and veg a day advice is aimed at providing us with protection for our health and in particular protection from heart disease and cancer.

-Given that it is the nutrient content of these foods that provide protection for our health, it can be argued that humble nut and potato out score a lot of fruit and veg on this front!
+Given that it is the nutrient content of these foods that provide protection for our health, surely it can be argued that nuts and potato out score a lot of fruit and veg on this front!

 Nuts are some of the most nutritious ingredients on the planet, for example – 30g of roasted peanuts provides – 100% of your recommended daily amount (RDA) for biotin (B7), 30% for manganese, 28% for niacin (B3) and 14% for vitamin E along with loads of the phytochemicals called phytosterols.
 Plus if you eat the raw peanuts you will get even more vitamin E and add thiamin (B1)!